Collaborative Governance in Taiwan’s Covid-19 Pandemic Response

 Lessons Learned From a Human Rights Perspective

-Taiwan’s pandemic governance has been widely praised for its transparent, collaborative nature in which central and local government agencies worked with civil society to deal with COVID-19.
+Authored by ICNL consultant, Shawn Shieh, this report praises Taiwan’s pandemic governance for its transparent, collaborative nature in which government agencies worked with civil society to deal with COVID-19.
 With low case numbers and death counts, Taiwan was able to avoid stringent measures such as lockdowns and school and workplace closings for much of the pandemic.
-Unlike many other countries in the region, Taiwan was also careful not to impose a state of emergency.
+Unlike many other countries in the region, Taiwan was careful not to impose a state of emergency.
 Instead, it passed the COVID-19 Special Act in line with the constitution and legislative procedures.
 These were impressive achievements given that the pandemic generally concentrated greater executive powers in governments worldwide, leading to widespread infringements of civil liberties.
+The report also finds places where collaborative approach, and attention to human rights, fell short and makes recommendations to Taiwan’s policymakers and civil society on areas for improvement to prepare for the next pandemic.

 Using a rights-based analysis that assesses Taiwan’s pandemic governance in three areas – transparency, accountability, and collaboration – this report found multiple good, collaborative practices that contributed to the response effectiveness.
 These included: